aws-samples/amazon-ivs-auto-captions-web-demo/README.md

 # Amazon IVS Auto-captions Web demo

+> [!CAUTION]
+> **This code sample is a proof of concept designed exclusively for educational purposes**.
+It is **not** intended for production use.
+Its primary goal is to help you understand the concepts and capabilities of AWS services. **DO NOT** use this solution in any production environment.
+By using this solution, you understand and accept its risks and limitations.

 A demo web application for demonstrating how you can use Amazon IVS in conjunction with Amazon Transcribe to deliver real-time captions for live streams.
 This demo also shows how Amazon Translate can be used to deliver auto-translated captions to viewers (optional during deployment).

 ![Auto-captions demo](auto-captions-demo.jpg)

-> [!CAUTION]
-> This code sample is a proof of concept designed exclusively for educational purposes.
-It is **not** intended for production use.
-Its primary goal is to help you understand the concepts and capabilities of AWS services. **DO NOT** use this solution in any production environment.

 **This project is intended for education purposes only and not for production usage.**